 A forward proxy is a server that sits between the computers inside your network and the internet.
 When an application on a network computer needs access to the internet, it doesn't send the request directly to the internet.
 Instead, it sends the request to the forward proxy, which in turn, well, forwards the request.
 Forward proxies help administrators manage traffic out to the internet for tasks such as load balancing, blocking access to sites, etc.

-Many organizations use a forward proxy on their network.
-In those organizations, the computers inside the network must be configured to send traffic to the forward proxy.
+Many organisations use a forward proxy on their network.
+In those organisations, the computers inside the network must be configured to send traffic to the forward proxy.
 This is generally necessary even if users themselves aren't trying to access the internet.
 For example, in order for users to be able to create workbooks that include maps, Tableau Desktop and Tableau Server must have access to the Tableau map servers that are hosted on the internet.
 In addition, by default, the licensing component for Tableau products connects to the internet to activate our products.
-Unless you activate Tableau software with the Offline Activation Tool(Link opens in a new window), all Tableau products must have access to the internet to validate their licenses.
+Unless you activate Tableau software with the Offline Activation Tool(Link opens in a new window), all Tableau products must have access to the internet to validate their licences.

-If your organization runs a forward proxy server, you must make sure that Tableau Desktop and Server are configured to use that proxy server.
+If your organisation runs a forward proxy server, you must make sure that Tableau Desktop and Server are configured to use that proxy server.
 If your proxy server authenticates users for outbound connections, you need to configure Windows Internet Options on Tableau Server to use the Run As User account as the security context.